VLSIDA/OpenRAM/README.md

 ```
 The -j can run with 3 threads.
 By default, this will run in all technologies.

-To run a specific test:
+To run a specific test in all technologies:
 ```
-ce openram/compiler/tests
+cd openram/compiler/tests
 make 05_bitcell_array_test
 ```
 To run a specific technology: